-What Does Investor’s Edge Offer You?
+What Does CIBC Investor’s Edge Offer You?

 - Education Centre: The Education Centre is designed to provide you with the basic to intermediate information you need to understand your investment choices.
 The centre also includes information on developing investment strategies and includes case studies and seminars.
 Learn about different asset classes, and get the basics on taxation.
+Many of us are nervous about self-directed investing because we are worried that we don't have enough knowledge.
+With the education centre, you can research and learn, and feel more confident about what you are doing.

 - Real Time Quotes: You can get real time quotes on a variety of investments in Canada and the United States.
+This can help you assess the situation, and decide where you stand.
+You can also make it a point to strike when you see a good deal.

 You have a number of account options with CIBC Investor’s Edge.
 You can open registered accounts as well as “regular” taxable accounts.
 Some of the registered accounts offered by Investor’s Edge include self-directed RRSPs, LIRAs, LIFs, and LRIFs.
 You can learn about which is best for your situation, and take advantage of the possibilities.